 What are some of your strategies for driving off-road?

 Drive extremely slow and you need a good spotter.
 Someone needs to get out and lead you in the right direction.
 Also, try to keep your vehicle as level as possible.
 Be prepared.
 I have a winch on the front and rear of my rig.
 I carry spare parts, a spare tire, and spare tools.

 Working for an automotive manufacturer, I know this powertrain well and have a good idea of what spare parts to pack if something in the modern powertrain were to fail in the middle of nowhere.

 In Canyonlands National Park we were about eight hours away from the visitor’s center.
 It was only about fifty miles, but we were driving about three miles per hour.
 In a place like that, you can’t walk out and a tow truck won’t come to get you.

 The trail we were on in Canyonlands was called the White Rim trail, Island in the Sky District.
-It’s a big loop that’s like sixty miles, but the exit portion is Mineral Bottom and right now it’s washed out.
+It’s a big loop that’s about sixty miles, but the exit portion is Mineral Bottom and right now it’s washed out.
 That’s about three-quarters of the way in, so you have to backtrack out.
-Last year we did other side of Colorado river in the Maze district and that‘s even more remote.
+Last year we did the other side of the Colorado River in the Maze district and that‘s even more remote.

 In my opinion, a Dodge Power Wagon is the way to go if you’re not technical and want to purchase a great off-road ready truck for truck camping.